daitj/gnome-display-brightness-ddcutil/README.md

 This extension is developed and maintained by [@daitj](https://github.com/daitj)

 #### Thanks to the following people for contributing via pull requests:
-- @oscfdezdz for adding new settings ui, keyboard shortcuts and ability to set icon location
+- @oscfdezdz for adding new settings UI, keyboard shortcuts and ability to set icon location

 #### Thanks to the following extensions for the inspiration
 - [Night Theme Switcher](https://extensions.gnome.org/extension/2236/night-theme-switcher/) for keyboard shortcut UI.